nischalbijukchhe/lostools/README.md

 - **Customizable payloads**: Adjust payloads to suit specific targets.
 - **Success criteria**: Modify success detection criteria for specific use cases.
 - **User-friendly command-line interface**: Simple and intuitive.
-- **Save vulnerable URLs**: Option to save the results of vulnerable URLs to a file.
+- **Save vulnerable URLs**: Option to save the results of vulnerable URLs to a file..

 ## Requirements